syncfusion-content/wpf-docs/wpf/Skin-Manager/Overview.md

 ## Performance improvement

 The performance of SkinManager can be improved by enabling the EnableOptimization property.
-This proeprty allows to merge the theme file to an entire application directly, rather than merging themes to each individual controls in the application.
-This can be acheived by below code snippet.
+This property allows to merge the theme file to an entire application directly, rather than merging themes to each individual controls in the application.
+This can be achieved by below code snippet.

 {% tabs %}
 {% highlight xaml %}